-2.10 Current planning legislation and policy requires that the preparation of a development plan must include the objective of contributing to sustainable development.
-The fundamental principle of sustainable development is embedded in this LDP, to enable the integration of economic, social and environmental objectives, with the overall aim of achieving the right development in the right place (refer to Figure 2.1).
+Current planning legislation and policy requires that the preparation of a development plan must include the objective of contributing to sustainable development.
+The fundamental principle of sustainable development is embedded in this LDP, to enable the integration of economic, social and environmental objectives, with the overall aim of achieving the right development in the right place.

-2.11 The Local Development Plan in particular promotes regeneration and the re-use of brownfield land within the urban areas, while taking account of the capacity of existing infrastructure.
+The Local Development Plan in particular promotes regeneration and the re-use of brownfield land within the urban areas, while taking account of the capacity of existing infrastructure.
 It promotes a more sustainable pattern of development for the area, reflecting the scale and type of development pressure and the need for growth, regeneration and area renewal.
 It also aims to assist in reducing the need to travel by promoting the development of mixed land uses and communities, where appropriate.